PioneerCode/pioneer-tree/README.md

   - Sort property binding
   - Child property binding
   - Default collapse & expand state
+- Public API
-- Expand & Collapse all public access
+  - Expand or Collapse all
+  - Collapse all, expand and set node as active.

 For pending new features, please head over to the [coming soon](https://github.com/PioneerCode/pioneer-tree/wiki/ComingSoon) page located in the [wiki](https://github.com/PioneerCode/pioneer-tree/wiki).